prefapp/prefapp-helm/README.md

 - The name of the override data block
 - A context

-To determine the parent data block name, override uses a simple method: it takes the last section of the name (separated by a dot)
+To determine the parent data block name, override uses a simple method: it takes out the last section of the name (separated by a dot), and prefixed with a '@'.

 Therefore:

-- pod.data.override => pod.data (parent block)
+- pod.data.@override => pod.data (parent block)

-- deployment.foo.my_override => deployment.foo (parent block)
+- deployment.foo.@my_override => deployment.foo (parent block)

+This inherintance can be as complex as needed by the charts.

+Thus,

+- a.@b.@c => resolves a -> b -> c

+Those blocks will be merged with a precedence from right to left.